AAA - Texas & New Mexico

 Contact Person: Brian Grubbs Contact email: [email protected]

-Mothers Against Drunk Driving (MADD) has as the mission to end drunk driving, help fight drugged driving, support the victims of these violent crimes and prevent underage drinking.
+The mission of Mothers Against Drunk Driving (MADD) is to end drunk driving, help fight drugged driving, support the victims of these violent crimes and prevent underage drinking.
 The non-profit provides various Take The Wheel Initiative programs across the state.
 The purpose of the Take The Wheel Initiative programs is to increase awareness to reduce alcohol-related fatalities in Texas in collaboration with Law Enforcement, Criminal Justice System, and community citizens.

 Contact Person: Debra Marable Contact email: [email protected]